Two-Player Zero-Sum Hybrid Games: Preliminaries

-\end{itemize} A solution pair $(\phi, u)$ is a compact solution pair if $\phi$ is a compact hybrid arc; see Definition \ref{htd}. \end{definition} { Given a solution pair $(\phi,u)$, the component $\phi$ is referred to as the state trajectory.
+Given a solution pair $(\phi,u)$, the component $\phi$ is referred to as the state trajectory.
 In this article, the same symbols are used to denote input actions and their values.
-The context clarifies the meaning of $u$, as follows: ``the function $u$\pnn{,}'' ``the signal $u$\pnn{,}'' or ``the hybrid signal $u$'' that appears in ``the solution pair $(\phi,u)$'' refer to the input action, whereas ``$u$'' refers to the input value as a point in $\mathbb{R}^{m_C} \times \mathbb{R}^{m_D}$ in any other case.
-The reader can replace ``the function $u$'' by ``$u_\phi$'', that is the input action yielding the system to a state trajectory $\phi$.}
+The context clarifies the meaning of $u$, as follows: ``the function $u$\pnn{,}'' ``the signal $u$\pnn{,}'' or ``the hybrid signal $u$'' that appears in ``the solution pair $(\phi,u)$'' refer to the input action, whereas ``$u$'' refers to the input value as a point in $\mathbb{R}^{m_C} \times \mathbb{R}^{m_D}$ in any other case. \NotAutomss{The reader can replace ``the function $u$'' by ``$u_\phi$'', which is the input action yielding the state trajectory $\phi$.}